Jameslim845/capstone-course/README.md

 # capstone-course
-collection of code for the capstone course
+Collection of code for the capstone course
+Detail who worked on what on the code.